swade1987/simple-go-service/docs/docker-workflow.md

 For more information please reference [https://docs.docker.com/engine/reference/builder/#/from](https://docs.docker.com/engine/reference/builder/#/from)

 The blue navigation menu on the right hand side of the page (for the link above) is very informative.

+## 2. Building the Docker container

+## 3. Proving the container is fit for purpose

+## 4. Uploading the container image to Docker Hub